RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 7. Review the folder in your server.

-Configure a SSH to Windows Server
+Configure and test a SSH to Windows Server
 =

 1. On the server verify is openSSH is already deployed using the following Powershell command